 At Chesters, the fort projected beyond the Wall so that the west and east gates were built over the ditch to the north of the Wall.
 The ditch had to be filled in and levelled, while the foundations of the Broad Wall and the Turret 27a had to be demolished.
 At Housesteads, the Broad Wall and Turret 36b were destroyed to allow the building of the fort.
 The fort at Great Chesters was built over the site of milecastle 43.
-At Birdwoswald, on the Turf Wall, Turret 49a, together with part of the Wall and the northern ditch, were obligated.
+At Birdoswald, on the Turf Wall, Turret 49a, together with part of the Wall and the northern ditch, were obligated.

 We know from inscriptions that the forts of Benwell (RIB 1340) and Halton Chesters (RIB 1427) were built during the governorship of Aulus Platorius Nepos, which ended sometime before August 127.
 However, other forts may have been completed sometime later in Hadrian’s reign and early in the reign of Antoninus Pius.
-This decision to increase the strength of the military forces in the frontier zone resulted in the construction of an additional 20 forts on the wall line and down the Cumbrian coast.
+The decision to increase the strength of the military forces in the frontier zone resulted in the construction of an additional 20 forts on the wall line and down the Cumbrian coast.
 With the existing forts on the Stanegate (Carlisle, Corbridge and Vindolanda), David Breeze suggested that the Fort Decision saw a rise from 3500-4000 troops in the early Hadrianic period to at least 15,000 (Breeze, 2019).

 Hadrian travelled through one province after another, visiting the various regions and cities and inspecting all the garrisons and forts.
 Some of these he removed to more desirable places, some he abolished, and he also established some new ones.
 (Dio, 69.1–2)

 The addition of the forts was followed by the construction of a second barrier to the south of the Wall, the Vallum.
 It consisted of a 3m deep flat-bottomed ditch, about 5.9m wide, with mounds about 1.5m high on either side.
 It created a 35m wide system of earthworks.
 This major earthwork stretched the whole distance from the western end of the Wall as far as Newcastle, but it was perhaps not dug between Newcastle and Wallsend because the River Tyne was seen as enough of an obstacle to the south.
-The Vallum, together with the Wall, demarcated a military zone with crossings built opposite the main forts.
+The Vallum and the Wall demarcated a military zone with crossings built opposite the main forts.
 A causeway linked these crossings, which can be seen today at Benwell.

 Erik Graafstal has recently placed the Fort and Vallum decisions in the immediate context of Hadrian’s visit.
 In his view, Hadrian was personally involved and “would have seen how things were progressing along the northern frontiers” and “how his designs had translated to the field”.
-An early start would have allowed two years for planning, surveying, troop movements, assembling and materials collecting and logistics.
+An early start would have allowed two years for planning, surveying, troop movements, assembling, collecting materials, and logistics.
 Graafstal has given a new chronology for the building sequence of Hadrian’s Wall.
 This change of perspective now opens up the possibility that the initial ‘Wall decision’ belongs to c.
 119 and that the Fort and Vallum decisions (Graafstal 2012) resulted from Hadrian’s visit in 122.
 A growing number of Wall scholars have since followed Erik Graafstal’s lead.

 The sequence of events could therefore be: